 History of crocodiles in the Territory

-Since then, unregulated hunting has ceased, and our world-renowned conservation industry has ensured that over half of the Australian crocodile population are found in the NT.
+Since then, unregulated hunting has ceased, and a world-renowned conservation effort has ensured that over half of the Australian crocodile population are now found in the NT.

 Where to see crocodiles in Darwin